Lucra-Sports/lucra-react-native-sdk/README.md

 https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens

-Select "Classic" with the `packages:read` permissions and name it "Lucra Token".
-When installing the native dependencies you will be prompted for your username and this token
+Select "Classic" with the `packages:read` and `repo` permissions enabled and name it "Lucra Token".
+When installing the native dependencies you will be prompted for your username and this token.
+In case you are setting up a CI system you will also have to use this token in a combination with a username.

 ## With SSH